infoforcefeed/OlegDB/docs/Overview/03_Getting_Started.markdown

-Communicating with OlegDB is done via a pretty simple REST interface.
+Communicating with OlegDB is done via a pretty simple `REST` interface.
-You POST to create/update records, GET to retrieve them, DELETE to delete, and HEAD to get back some information about them.
+You `POST` to create/update records, `GET` to retrieve them, `DELETE` to delete, and `HEAD` to get back some information about them.
 Probably.

-For example, to store the value Raphael into the named database turtles under the key red you could use something like the following:
+For example, to store the value `Raphael` into the database named `turtles` under the key `red` you could use something like the following:

 ````
 $ curl -X POST -d 'Raphael' http://localhost:8080/turtles/red